nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

+Parameters are the input words that come after a command word to specify how the command should be executed.
+Click (here)[#parameter-requirements] to view the list of parameter requirements.

 **:information_source: Notes about parameters:**<br>

 * For all commands involving `INDEX`, `INDEX` refers to the index number shown in the currently displayed list.<br>